vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/010.png)

 The app pulls the news articles from a SharePoint list.
 The idea is that this SharePoint list lets anyone take the news articles and publish them somewhere.
-For example, in a newsletter, an intranet portal, or indeed---a Peakboard app (either as part of other dashboards, or as a standalone tool).
+For example, in a newsletter, an intranet portal, or a Peakboard app (either as part of other dashboards, or as a standalone tool).

 Before reading this article, make sure that you have read our [Office 365 data sources guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).
 The authentication process is tricky, so it's important you know how to do it.

-That's why the topic is worth a separate article.
+We also have a separate [SharePoint lists guide](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html).
+That article is more general, while this article covers the following specialized topics:

-Also there's another article about how to handle [SharePoint lists](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html) in general.
-The difference to this article will be, that we will learn how to handle rich text (formatted text with Lists and other formatting options) and also how to combine the structured information of a list with other (unstructured) media like images, that are taken from a SharePoint document library.
+* How to handle rich text (formatted text with lists and other formatting options)
+* How to combine the structured information of a list with unstructured media like images, taken from a SharePoint document library.

 ## Configure SharePoint